neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 > 💡 Hint: Make sure to use anchor elements for the navbar, so you can link to the other pages later
 > on!

-> 💡 Hint: You can ask coaches and fellow students to review your PRs.
+> 💡 Hint: You can ask fellow students to review your PRs.
 You will learn and improve a
 > lot by doing so.

 ## 3. Bookmarks Page